MoniqueBarbour/project3.s/README.md

 	li $v0, 1
 	lw $a0, 0($sp) #prints element
 	syscall
+# if there are elements left terminate program
 com:
 	beq $t1, 0,Exit #if there are now elements left it terminates the program li $v0, 4